zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/emcc-wls-oke/07-verify-restart/verify-restart.md

 ## Introduction

-In this optional tutorial, you will restart the WebLogic Server pods using the WebLogic Kubernetes Operator, and verify the target monitoring in EMCC continues, without losing the history of the metric collection.
+In this optional tutorial, you will restart the WebLogic Server pods using the WebLogic Kubernetes Operator, and verify the target monitoring in EM continues, without losing the history of the metric collection.

 Estimated time: 10 minutes